modenov/TooDoo/README.md

-# TooDoo
+# TooDoo / Echo-Bot
-My lovely toodoo manager.
+My lovely toodoo manager and echo-bot.

 ## What is it?

-This is my first expiriense with Python echo-bot for Telegram.
+First, this is todo manager (file main.py).
+This is my first expiriense with Python apps that can help you in your every day routine.

+Second, this is simply echo-bot (file YouTooBot.py).
 Just take a look at the code and you'll understand what it does - it's just mimicking you!
+This is my first expiriense with Python echo-bot for Telegram.

 ## What IDE did I use?